Deploying Edge Services on GCP

 GKE deployment

-For production environments, deploy Edge Services on GKE to take advantage of container orchestration, scaling, and high availability features.
+For production environments, deploy Edge Services on GKE to leverage container orchestration, scaling, and high availability features.

 Set up GKE cluster